How to Worship Lord Shiva in Various Ways?

 The Linga is like an egg.
 It represents the Brahmanda (cosmic egg).
 Whatever that

 is contained in the Brahmanda is in the Linga.
 The whole world is the form of Lord

-Siva.
+Shiva.
 The world is a Linga.
-Linga also is the form of Lord Siva.
+Linga also is the form of Lord Shiva.